How to make a floral beauty balm

 • Hands: Use it as a hand balm to keep your hands moisturised and protected from daily activities.

-As you can see, this balm serves as an all-purpose moisturiser, perfect for any part of your body that needs extra nourishment.
+As you can see, this floral balm serves as an all-purpose moisturiser, perfect for any part of your body that needs extra nourishment.
 Its unique formulation ensures it melts effortlessly into the skin, delivering deep hydration and a lasting barrier without the typical heavy, greasy feel of many balms.

-Additionally, this balm features a delightful floral scent that pairs beautifully with perfume, adding a subtle fragrance to your skin.
+Additionally, this floral balm features a delightful floral scent that pairs beautifully with perfume, adding a subtle fragrance to your skin.
 Whether you’re at home or on the go, this balm is the perfect companion for maintaining smooth, healthy skin that smells fantastic.

 Key ingredients